 Living conditions:

 Have a look at the living conditions of your Pug puppy.
-You will also get to know the kind of conditions Pug puppies have been exposed to.
+You will also learn the conditions to which Pug puppies have been exposed.

 Vet Records:

-Ask the breeder to provide you with the medical history, vet records, and vaccination card for the Pug pup.
-Health records of Pug parents help you to see if there are any hereditary diseases in the parents.
+Ask the breeder for the medical history, vet records, and vaccination card for the Pug pup.
+The health records of the pug parents can help you determine whether the parents have any hereditary diseases.

 Documentation: